Suzuka Mambo: 2005 and 2006: 4 and 5 year old season

 In 2005 as a mature 4 year old, Suzuka Mambo ran five times, four of them Grade I races, again with widely varying results, winning once, and suffering a career-ending injury.
-His first race was the Osaka-Hamburg Cup on April 9, 2005 at 2500 m, where he finished third.
+His first race was the Osaka-Hamburg Cup on April 9, 2005, at 2500 m, where he finished third.
 As a result, Suzuka Mambo was only ranked 13th for his next start, the Grade I Spring Tenno Sho, held at Kyoto and contested at 3200 m.
 However, in that race, he got a good trip on the course and won.
 He did not race again until the Autumn Tenno Sho on October 30, where he finished last of 18 horses.
 He tried again in the GI Japan Cup on November 27, where he finished 9th of 18 horses.
 His next attempt was the December 25 Arima Kinen where he finished 10th out of 16.
 In 2006, Suzuka Mambo, at 5 years old, began the season on April 2 at the GII Sankei Osaka Hai.
 In this race, he finished third.
 After the race Suzuka Mambo developed a serious ligament tear in his left hind leg that ended his racing career.

+Racing form

+Suzuka Mambo won four races with five podium finishes out of 19 starts.
+This data is available based on JBIS and netkeiba.